About cookies on this site

 Video tutorial

-If you prefer learning from a video, here’s a tutorial that will teach you how to work with the DOM Element Variable.
+If you prefer learning from a video, here’s a tutorial that will teach you how to scrape the website (and one of the methods is using a DOM Element Variable).

 A quick introduction to DOM

-To understand what the DOM Element variable in GTM is, first, you need to have at least a very basic understanding of what DOM is in general.
+To understand the DOM Element variable in GTM, you first need to have at least a very basic understanding of what DOM is in general.
 Document Object Model (a.k.a. the DOM) is a dynamic tree-like hierarchical representation of the website’s document.
-It allows manipulating the website’s document, getting values of current website elements, add new, edit or remove existing ones.
+It allows manipulating the website’s document, getting values of current website elements, adding new, editing, or removing existing ones.

-If you go to any website and open its source (e.g. CTRL+U on Chrome (WIN)), you’ll see the HTML code of the page.
-This is the code that a developer wrote to make the website what it looks right now.
+If you go to any website and open its source (e.g., CTRL+U on Chrome (WIN)), you’ll see the HTML code of the page.
+This is the code that a developer wrote to make the website look the way it does right now.

 But it does not look very dynamic, does it?
 But if you go back to that very same website and open developer tools (Chrome on Windows: press F12, Chrome on Mac: Command + Option + I), you’ll see a more dynamic representation of the website’s code.
 If not, switch to the Elements tab.